 Interment followed at St. Bernard Cemetery No. 2.

-A rosary was recited by Wildie D. Roberts at 7 p.m. on Monday.
+A rosary was recited at 6 p.m. on Sunday.

 Pellerin Funeral Home of Breaux Bridge was in charge of arrangements.

-To view on-line obituary and sign guestbook, go to www.pellerinfuneralhome.com.
+To view on-line obituary, sign guestbook and view video tribute, go to www.pellerinfuneralhome.com.